singlequote/Laravel-datatables/README.md

 ```

 ## Whats new
-In this version we introduce a cool new feature.
+* In this version we introduce a cool new feature.
 In this version you can use filters to add directly to your tableModel.
 Check it out [here](https://singlequote.github.io/Laravel-datatables/filters)
+* Also in this version we added column search fields.
+This makes it easy to search on a single column.
+Check it out here [here](https://singlequote.github.io/Laravel-datatables/table-models)

 ## Let's start
 We wanted our code as clean as possible and use the same code more than once.